signalogic/SigSRF_SDK/README.md

   /root
 ```

 After entering an install path, you will be prompted for confirmation.
 After confirming the install path, if unrar is not available you will be prompted whether to install it (note - without unrar the install will fail).
+During the install, if g++/gcc build tools are not found on your system, the install script will ask permission to install them, and then build EdgeStream applications as part of the install process.
+This is important, as the EdgeStream app Makefiles look for packages like ALSA and Kaldi, and set compiler defines as needed.

 If at any time you want to abort the install and start over, press Ctrl-C.